The measurement problem in the light of the theory of decoherence: Abstract

 \section{Abstract}

-{We explore the main issues that appear in (relativistic) quantum mechanics relative to the implementation of measurements.
-This approach reveals how fruitful these topics are for theoretical physics.
-Endeavoring to formulate an exhaustive solution to the measurement problem leads us to a better understanding of the status of the collapse and of the emergence of classicality, thanks to a precise definition of the measurement and some new vocabulary to speak of quantum mechanics and decoherence.
-The result may be seen as a step beyond the many-worlds interpretation of quantum mechanics.
-When the relativistic constraints are added, a consistency condition constraining any relativistic quantum theory is formulated, from which can be deduced the locality of physics as well as, in the context of quantum field theory, the microcausality hypothesis.
-Moreover, it also implies the non-measurability of fermionic fields.
-On the way, two different arguments are given to show that a deterministic theory superseding quantum mechanics can not be formulated.}
+{Endeavoring to formulate an exhaustive solution to the measurement problem in view of the theory of decoherence leads to a better understanding of the status of the collapse and of the emergence of classicality, thanks to a precise definition of the measurement and some new vocabulary to speak about quantum mechanics.
+Considering the latter as a probabilistic theory all along allows us to avoid the usual probability problem of the many-worlds interpretations.
+A thorough verification of the consistency of quantum mechanics at all scales is proposed, as well as a discussion of what can be deemed an observer.}

 \paragraph{Keywords:}measurement problem, interpretation of quantum mechanics, decoherence, special relativity, locality, determinism.